 Each of these stand-up ideas is viable, although if the people participating are nearing 10 people or even surpassing this number, passing the baton might not be a wise choice because somebody may easily be forgotten.
 Also, we would like to stress out that the third option is by far the most valuable to Kanban practitioners.

 Tip: To consider the meeting successful, your team should engage in conversation about tackling the tasks at hand after the end.

-If you put to practice everything that you’ve read about to this point of the article, you will be able to see an immediate positive effect from your daily Kanban.
-The following paragraphs contain stand-up ideas that we’ve implemented at some point in Kanbanize and have enhanced the value we get.
+If you put to practice everything that you've read about to this point in the article, you will be able to see an immediate positive effect from your daily Kanban.
+The following paragraphs contain stand-up ideas that we've implemented at some point in Kanbanize and have enhanced the value we get.